-IP over Fabric or IP over Infiniband(IPoIB) is a mechanism to allow a regular TCP application to access the underlying high performance interconnects through the TCP Socket API.
+IP over Fabric or IP over Infiniband(IPoIB) is a mechanism to allow regular TCP application to access the underlying high performance interconnects through the TCP API.
 For using IPoIB heron stream manager TCP sockets are bound to the IPoIB network interface explicitly without changing the existing TCP processing logic.

-5 EXPERIMENTS
+5 Experiments

-An Intel Haswell HPC cluster was used for the Infiniband experiments.
+An Intel Haswell HPC cluster called Juliet was used for the Infiniband experiments.
 The CPUs are Intel Xeon E5-2670 running at 2.30GHz.
 Each node has 24 cores (2 sockets x 12 cores each) with 128GB of main memory, 56Gbps Infiniband interconnect and 1Gbps dedicated Ethernet connection to other nodes.
 Intel Knights Landing(KNL) cluster was used for Omni-Path tests.
 Each node in KNL cluster has 72 cores (Intel Xeon Phi CPU 7250F, 1.40GHz) and is connected to a 100Gbps Omni-Path fabric and 1Gbps Ethernet connection.
 There are many variations of Ethernet, Infiniband and Omni-Path performing at different message rates and latencies.
-We conducted the experiments in the best available resources to us.
+We conducted the experiments in the best available resources to us, even though tests like 10Gbps Ethernet would be very interesting to see as well.

 We conducted several micro-benchmarks to measure the latency and throughput of the system.
 In these experiments the primary focus was given to communications and no computation was conducted in the bolts.
 The tasks in each experiment were configured with 4GB of memory.
 A single Heron stream manager was run in each node.
-We measured the IP over Fabric (IPoIB) latency to showcase the latency possible in case no direct implementation of Infiniband or Omni-Path.